ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/sideway_view.png?raw=true)
 **Figure**: Sideway view images also not included in the model training

-The dataset does not fully align with [Plutchik's wheel of emotions](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/wheel%20of%20emoion.png) , making it impossible to train models for subtle or blended emotions such as sarcasm, enthusiasm, or embarrassment.
+The dataset does not fully align with [Plutchik's wheel of emotions](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/wheel%20of%20emoion.png), which is a widely accepted model encompassing eight primary emotions—joy, trust, fear, surprise, sadness, disgust, anger, and anticipation—along with their intensities and complex combinations (e.g., love as a blend of joy and trust, or submission as a mix of trust and fear).
+While the FER_25 dataset covers basic, visually distinguishable categories like anger, sadness, happiness, and fear, it lacks representation for more nuanced or compound emotional states such as **sarcasm**, **enthusiasm**, **embarrassment**, or **contempt**.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/blended_emotions_mod.png?raw=true)
 **Figure**: Example of blended or ambiguous emotions

-Due to hardware limitations, experimentation with larger datasets or more complex models (like EfficientNetB7, ViT-base, or DenseNet201) was not feasible.
+Due to hardware limitations in the Google Colab Pro environment—specifically, the 40 GB GPU RAM ceiling—experimentation with larger datasets or more complex deep learning models such as **EfficientNetB7**, **ViT-base**, or **DenseNet201** was not feasible.
+As shown in the resources usage image, even models like **ConvNeXtbase**, **EfficientNetB4**, and R**esNet101V2** utilized nearly all available GPU memory (around 37–38.5 GB out of 40 GB), leaving no room for more parameter-heavy architectures or larger batch sizes.
+The high GPU memory consumption during training caused frequent crashes or throttling when trying to scale beyond this limit.
+This constraint restricted the exploration of potentially more accurate or generalizable models that require additional compute resources for training and fine-tuning.

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/resource_usage.png?raw=true)